 Modern economies rely on complex financial systems to support growth and prosperity.
 At an earlier stage of development, China succeeded despite an immature financial system, as state-led investments in sectors such as infrastructure generated high returns.
-Today’s requirements are more complicated and risks are apparent.
+Today’s requirements are more complicated, and the risks are apparent.
 China’s financial reform goals include improving efficiency (return on investment) and reducing systemic risk while attempting to preserve state influence.
-China has made progress, but long-standing tasks remain unfinished as the cost of retiring old liabilities swells, and new risks emerge.
-The 2013 Third Plenum Decisions promised market-driven liberalization of the system in the form of additional entry opportunities to smaller and private financial institutions, market-driven interest rates and exchange rate formation, and additional capital account liberalization.
+China has made progress, but long-standing tasks remain unfinished as the cost of retiring old liabilities swells and new risks emerge.
+The 2013 Third Plenum Decisions promised market-driven liberalization of the system in the form of additional entry opportunities for smaller and private financial institutions, market-driven interest rates and exchange rate formation, and additional capital account liberalization.

 Regarding interest rate liberalization, Beijing removed a floor on lending rates in July 2013.
 In 2015, Beijing gradually increased the ceilings that banks could offer on deposit rates and then removed them entirely in October 2015.
 While formal constraints have been lifted, banks continue to limit full market pricing of deposits, reportedly because of informal guidance from regulators.

 Exchange rate liberalization has progressed along a rocky path, as there is still considerable evidence of People’s Bank of China (PBOC) intervention in the foreign exchange markets.
 After a poorly communicated adjustment to the currency’s daily fixing mechanism produced a shock depreciation in August 2015, RMB movements have become much more volatile.
 While markets have a freer hand to adjust the RMB’s value, the central bank’s intervention is also persistent, reducing benefits of market determination.